Flush-mounting

 Can a conduit be continued into a drywall after concreting?

-How to dispose the Schalfix after removal?
+How can the Schalfix be disposed of after removal?

-Which drill hole is required for the Uni-Flexx?
+Which borehole is required for the Uni-Flexx?

-What is the formwork protector Quickstar used for?
+What is the Quickstar Formwork Protector used for?

-How does the nailer work?
+How does the Nailer work?

 Prefabricated Concrete